-Too often couples wait too long before coming to marriage counseling.
-Don’t let your marriage fall victim to that cliché “too little too late”.
+Very often couples wait far too long before coming to marriage counseling.
+Don’t let your marriage fall victim to that cliché: “too little too late”.

 Review these divorce predictors to see if any one or more is present in your relationship.
 If so, it is time for you to take action.